 What about fundraising after your volunteer trip?

-Fundraising can be quite addictive once you get into it, so what happens when you have finished your volunteer trip?
+Fundraising activity can be quite addictive once you get into it, so what happens when you have finished your volunteer trip?
 Well, why not continue your fundraising from home!
 Lots of our volunteers leave their project with a strong bond to the place they have been calling home and want to continue fundraising long after they have finished their volunteering.
 One of our former Brazil volunteers, Amy, is currently fundraising for sports clothes and equipment that she will then send out to Brazil.
 Other examples include volunteers raising money to buy new school books in Tanzania or helping to raise funds for a new toilet block in Nepal.

 Try to see your fundraising as a part of the whole volunteer experience.
 Funding your volunteer trip can, in itself, be an incredibly rewarding experience.
 When you look back in years to come you won’t remember those extra shifts you had to take and the odd missed night out because you were saving.
 What you will remember is the incredible time that you had whilst on your volunteer trip, and the pride of knowing that you fund raised for yourself and participated in the vital work of the volunteer projects abroad.